 Green and yellow beans.
 Simply snap the tops off the beans, rinse them under running water and cut into one-inch pieces.
 You can keep smaller beans in one piece if you like.
 Blanch them in boiling water for about 3.5 minutes, and then put the beans immediately in an ice bath for 3.5 minutes.
 Pop them in a freezer bag and voila!

 Beets.
-Cook the beats until they’re fork tender, then let them cool before removing the skins (if you will be using your beets for juicing and they’re organic, you can leave the skin on).
+Cook the beets until they’re fork-tender, then let them cool before removing the skins (if you will be using your beets for juicing and they’re organic, you can leave the skin on).
 Cut the beets into chunks before packing into freezer bags.

 Brussels sprouts.
 Wash the sprouts by soaking in salt water.
 Rinse before blanching for 4 minutes.
 Place immediately in an ice bath and chill for 4 minutes before freezing.

 Carrots.
 Peel your carrots and slice them into coins.
 Before you freeze them, blanch for 3.5 minutes and chill for 3.5 minutes in an ice bath.

 Pumpkin.
 Scoop the seeds out of the pumpkin, peel it, and cut it into pieces.
 Steam or bake until tender.
 Mash the pumpkin flesh or blend it until smooth.
 Freeze in one-cup portions.

 Spinach.
 You can freeze raw spinach or you can blanch it for 1.5 minutes and chill in an ice bath for 2 minutes before freezing.

 Sugar peas.
 Wash, blanch for 2.5 minutes, and chill for 3 minutes in an ice bath.
 Then place in freezer bags.

 Peppers.
 Wash bell peppers and cut into slices.
 Freeze in bags.